johnrobertcraven/hbv_hydromodel/README.md

 * At the above link you can download PEST.
 Be sure to add the relevant (pest.exe/sceua_p.exe) to you environment path variable.
 * This will let you call PEST from the working directory.

+###To Run the Script
+* From the command line :> python -i hbv_py_modular.py
+* Note: to generate a plot of the output make sure to set the variable "calibrate" to 'No'
+* If you use the calibration functionality, calibrate should be set to 'Yes' to avoid plot generation during execution.

 #### To perform a calibration run
 * Notes: *.pst is the PEST control file.
 It contains: the intial/min/max parameter ranges, the command line call to the model (in this case the .py file), the template and instruction files.
 These files tell PEST how to read/write the parameter file as well as how to interpret the model output.